 Deepak serves on the boards of directors for the Alliance for Justice, The Impact Fund, the Biden Institute, the Institute for Consumer Antitrust Studies, the Legal Affairs Committee of the American Association for Justice, and the Class Action Preservation Committee of Public Justice.

-Jane Azia has been the Chief of the Bureau of Consumer Frauds and Protection in under Attorney General Eric Schneiderman since May 2011.
+Jane Azia is currently the Chief of the Bureau of Consumer Frauds and Protection in the office of Attorney General Letitia James and has been bureau chief since May 2011.
 From April 2007 through April 2011, she served as the Director of Consumer Protection for the New York State Banking Department where she was responsible for ensuring compliance with applicable consumer protection laws and that consumers have access to and receive financial products and services that are fair and not predatory.
-Prior to joining the Banking Department, Jane worked for nearly twenty-five years as an Assistant Attorney General in the Office of the New York Attorney General in the Consumer and Internet bureaus.
+Prior to joining the Banking Department, Jane worked for nearly twenty-five years as an Assistant Attorney General in the New York Attorney General’s Consumer and Internet bureaus.
 Jane has worked on a wide range of consumer issues, including predatory lending, credit and financial services, advertising, retail sales, health care, insurance, product safety, housing, telecommunications, telemarketing, food and drugs, privacy and online services.
 Jane also spent five years as a legal services attorney in Brooklyn and Poughkeepsie.
 Jane is a graduate of NYU Law School.

 Malini Mithal is the Associate Director of the Federal Trade Commission’s Division of Financial Practices.
 In this capacity, she supervises investigations and enforcement actions challenging unfair or deceptive practices in the provision of non-bank financial services, including in the areas of FinTech, lead generation, short-term loans, debt collection, student loan debt relief, mortgage relief, and automobile advertising and financing.
 Under her leadership, the Division has also engaged in significant policy initiatives, including hosting workshops or issuing reports on marketplace lending, blockchain, artificial intelligence, peer-to-peer payments, crowdfunding, lead generation, mobile payments, and mobile cramming.